fatemeh-askari/fatemeh-askari/README.md

 Looking ahead, my objective is to develop applications that seamlessly integrate my academic foundation in management.
 I envision a multitude of opportunities to leverage AI and data analysis to enhance decision-making processes within the management field.

-### Research Interests

-Beyond coding, I'm a dedicated researcher with a keen interest in pioneering approaches to market research and consumer behavior analysis.
-My primary focus revolves around harnessing the potential of neural networks and dissecting common behaviors, with a specific focus on analyzing time series data.
-This convergence of technology and human behavior continues to intrigue me and inspires my research.

 #### Let's Connect.